medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

   is a new schema)
 3. Producer sends data to Kafka.
 This ID goes in the message metadata
 4. Consumer gets the message from Kafka.
-5. Consumer uses the message ID to retrieve the schema from Schema Registry
+5. Consumer uses the message ID from message metadata to retrieve the schema from Schema Registry
 6. Avro deserializer (in consumer) uses retrieved Schema to deserialize and read the message